geo-smart/use_case_template/README.md

 - `myst_substitutions:` `website_url: `
 - `repository:` `url: `

-Note that the values for `website_url` and `url` above will NOTE be the same.
+Note that the values for `website_url` and `url` above will NOT be the same.
 The `website_url` is the url to the rendered Jupyter Book website (e.g. `https://example.github.io/my-jupyterbook`), while `repository:` `url:` is the url to the GitHub repository (e.g. `https://github.com/example/my-jupyterbook`).
 You can leave all the other configuration options unchanged for now.

 ### Setup GitHub Action to build the JupyterBook